eflautt/ga-data-science/lessons/lesson-12/readme.md

 - Is the third word 'of'
 - etc.

-This model is attempting to recreate the articles exactly as opposed to learning any general trend.
+This model is attempting to recreate the articles exactly as opposed to learning a general trend.
 An unconstrained decision tree can learn a fairly extreme tree:
 ![](./assets/complex-tree-min.png)

 We can limit this function in decision trees using a few methods: